Flotomate/product_docs/source/installation-guide/flotomate-file-server-installation-guide.rst

+.. _Share Drive Configuration:

 ******************************
 File Server Installation Guide
 ******************************

+.. important:: Use of Shared Drive for Remote Deployment has been deprecated.
+Instead we now use a File Server.

 A file server is a computer responsible for central storage of data.
 A file server works in conjunction with our main server, and it's the backbone for Remote Deployment.
 A file server is a must in the following usage scenarios: